andygale/hospital_forms_ios/ReadMe.txt

-  download the provisioning profile double click to add to xcode remove old ad-hoc profile upload the new profile to testflight
+  download the provisioning profile double click to add to xcode remove old ad-hoc profile upload the new profile to testflight *not sure if this is necessary 1/18

 Change CFBundleVersion or CFBundleShortVersionString.
 TestFlight https://testflightapp.com/dashboard/
-  Change the build target from iPad/iPhone Simulator to iOS Device Under the Product menu, select Archive.
+  Change the build target from iPad/iPhone Simulator to iOS Device In build settings, change to use the new provisioning profile Under the Product menu, select Archive.
 This will build your application and code sign it using the Distribution (Ad Hoc or App Store) profile setup in step 5 of the “Creating the Basic Application” section.
 Once the build has completed the Organizer window will appear.
 If it does not, open it using CMD-Shift–2 or Window -> Organizer.
 If you see a message popup saying “codesign wants to sign using key ”privateKey“ in your keychain.”, select Allow or Always Allow.
   Go to the Archives tab in Organizer and select your application, if it was not automatically selected, and choose the archive you wish to share.
   Click the Distribute button.
 In the next window select “Save for Enterprise or Ad-Hoc Deployment”, and click Next.